Aug. 4, 2025 - Judging Freedom - Judge Andrew Napolitano

 Because Russia has killer submarines.

-And if they can trace them and stay near to them, then if they change their alert station, then they will go and attack and destroy these Ohio-class submarines.
+And If they can trace them and stay near to them, then if they change their alert station, then they will go and attack and destroy these Ohio-class submarines.

-So to say you're going to, you know, they're going to sort of navigate up and down the oceans.
+So to say you're going to, you know, they're going to sort of navigate up and down the oceans, I mean, it's a complete nonsense.

-What is General Kellogg telling the President Trump that President Putin is bluffing about his steadfast determination to prevail in the special military operation in Ukraine?
+The Pentagon must be pulling their hair out and saying, what does General What is General Kellogg telling the President, President Trump, that President Putin is bluffing about his steadfast determination to prevail in the special military operation in Ukraine?

 What is he bluffing?